 Security is not just cost.
 It is an investment with measurable return.

 Scan rate increases when users trust the brand.
-Avoided fraud equals unrealized losses.
-Clean metrics enable real campaign optimization.
-Compliance with LGPD and GDPR avoids fines and lawsuits.
+Avoided frauds equal unrealized losses.
+Clean metrics allow real campaign optimization.
+Compliance with privacy regulations avoids fines and lawsuits.
 Protected reputation is worth more than any short-term savings.

-Companies that treat security as a competitive differentiator, not a cost center, come out ahead.
+Companies that treat security as a competitive differentiator, not as a cost center, come out ahead.
+Some apps that pay to scan QR codes build trust through transparent security practices.

 Conclusion